GlobalAICommunity/global-ai-bootcamp-2025-workshop-genai-on-postgresql/Instructions/Lab_Instructions.md

 1. In [RAG application](https://abeomorogbe-graphra-ca.gentledune-632d42cd.eastus2.azurecontainerapps.io/) is using the results from vector search to answer your questions.
 Try any query to test the limits of the application.

-**Suggestions for queries:**
+**Suggested for query:**
 1. `Water leaking into the apartment from the floor above.
 What are the prominent legal precedents from cases in Washington on this problem?`
-2. `When the landlord is sued in court for leaking pipes, infer and give examples of the number of times there was a favorable decision for the lessee?`

 ### Review Accuracy of vector search queries:

-For the 2 sample question, we have manually identify 10 legal cases that will produce the best answers.
+For the sample question, we have manually identify 10 legal cases that will produce the best answers.
 To explore the accuracy of vector search follow the instruction below:

 1. Click the graph icon in the chat bubble to see with cases were used to answer the question.
 ![Graph screenshot](./instructions282962/RAG-app-demo-graph-icon.png)

-2. From the Citation Graph, you will see Vector search only retrieve 40% of the most revelvant cases.
+2. From the Citation Graph, you will see Vector search **only retrieve 40% of the most revelvant cases**.
 The orange indicates what was retrieved to answer the questions, and green indicates what should be retrieved for the sample question.
 ![Recall of Graph screenshot](./instructions282962/RAG-app-demo-recall-graph.png)

 ===